sha-k-anand/fabric-tenantsettings-snapshot/README.md

 ## Prerequisites
-* Access to fabric features (Capacity,Fabric is enabled at the tenant or capacity level)
+* Access to fabric features (Fabric Capacity,Fabric is enabled at the tenant or capacity level.
+If an existing capacity is not available, a small F2 capacity should be enough for this to run)
 * Basic knowledge of Fabric features such as lakehouse,notebooks and pipelines
 * Authentication to Admin API options
     * Run the notebook/Pipeline as Fabric Admin (Fabric Admins needs to create the below notebook/pipelines)